Washington Program FAQs

 Rather than target a specific number of students, the Penn State Washington Program seeks to accept as many students as we can whom we feel can take greatest advantage of the opportunity.

-I'm interested in the Penn State Washington Program, but I want to keep my options open.
+I'm interested in the Stanley E. Degler Washington Program, but I want to keep my options open.
 Is it possible to apply for internships in other cities after committing to the Washington Program?

-No, but thanks to our large professional network and internship placement guarantee, shopping around won't be necessary.
-If selected to participate in the Penn State Washington Program, you will be asked to sign an acceptance memorandum that formally commits you to our spring, summer or fall semester session.
+No. If selected for the program, will be asked to sign an acceptance that commits you to our summer or fall session.

 Because of the trust that we have built up among organizations in the Washington area, each internship application that our staff submits represents our endorsement of your skills, professionalism and maturity.
 Our endorsement of a student who withdraws from the program at a later date has the potential to erode that trust and damage our longstanding professional relationships.
 Therefore we cannot conduct an internship search on your behalf without a signed acceptance memorandum demonstrating your full commitment to the Washington Program.

 Please submit all completed online applications through the application page portal by the specified deadline.